AdinaBechhofer/Project_bow_tie/README.md

 u: Vector.
 Must be precomputed.

 #### FiniteDifferenceJacobian_t
 This function computes the finite difference Jacobian of the handle function given to it

 Usage: `FiniteDifferenceJacobian_t(f,x,p,u,b,t)` or `FiniteDifferenceJacobian_t(f,x,p,u,b)`.
 The `t` is optional.

 #### ForwardEuler_t
 This function computes the forward Euler simulation.

 Usage: `X = ForwardEuler_t(fhand, x0,p,u,b,t)` or `[X, t] =  ForwardEuler_t(fhand, x0,p,u,b, t_start, t_stop, del_t)` or `[X, t] =  ForwardEuler_t(fhand, x0,p,u,b, 'dynamic', t_start, t_stop)`

+#### FJFTrap
+This function computes the f and J for the trapezoidal method

+Usage: `FJFTrap(x, p, u, b, t, gamma, dt, fJhand)`

+#### newtonNd
+This function does the newton method for an N dimensional vector.

+Usage: `newtonNd(fJfhand,x0,p, u, b, t)` or `newtonNd(fJfhand,x0,p, u, b)` for a normal non-linear function computation.

+For trapezoidal method solving, use `newtonNd(TrapHand,x0,p, u, b, t, gamma, dt, integrand)` where `TrapHand` is `FJFTrap` and `integrand` is the fJ function handle for the functin you're interested in integrating.